MisoMosiSpy/htop_deb_test/README.md

 ### Solution:

-Edit the change log with `dch -i` and updated the target field to one of the valid ubuntu releases like "kinetic".
+Edit the change log with `dch -i` and update the target field to one of the valid ubuntu releases like "kinetic".

 #### 2. maintainer-script-lacks-debhelper-token

-While buildig a package using debuild the linter reported following error.
+While buildig a package using debuild the linter reported the following error.

 ```sh
 W: htop source: maintainer-script-lacks-debhelper-token [debian/preinst]